-Dr Reuben Brown (PhD Ethnomusicology, University of Sydney) is an ARC Research Associate at the Faculty of VCA and MCM based at the Wilin Centre for Indigenous Arts and Cultural Development, and a Research Affiliate with the ARC Centre of Excellence for the Dynamics of Language.
+Dr Reuben Brown (PhD Ethnomusicology, University of Sydney) is Postdoctoral Fellow at the Faculty of Fine Arts and Music, and a Research Affiliate with the ARC Centre of Excellence for the Dynamics of Language.

 Reuben has collaborated with Indigenous Australian ceremony leaders and artists as well as anthropologists, linguists, historians and musicologists to document living song traditions such as kun-borrk/manyardi,wangga,thabi

 from the north of Australia, and to support the vitality and revitalisation of Indigenous Australian song more broadly.
 Reuben's research interests include: